 - learn and practice new skills

-Parents and teachers often notice that children with ADHD have a significant improvement in their symptoms when they start taking medication.
+Parents and teachers often notice that children with ADHD have a significant improvement in their symptoms when they start taking medicine.

-While some parents may understandably feel cautious about starting their child on medication, it is important to know that stimulant medications do not affect your child's personality or brain, and are not addictive.
-These medications have been used safely for many years in children with ADHD.
+While some parents may understandably feel cautious about starting their child on this medicine, it is important to know that stimulant medicines do not affect your child's personality or brain, and are not addictive.
+These medicines have been used safely for many years in children with ADHD.

 Common side effects of methylphenidate may include loss of appetite, mild tummy discomfort and mild headache when first starting.
 These side effects can usually be reduced by starting on a low dose.
 If your child develops any side effects, discuss these with your doctor.

-If stimulant medications do not work for your child there are other medications that can be used.
+If stimulant medicines do not work for your child, there are other medicines you can use.
 Your doctor will discuss these with you.